Get FREE Updates Regarding New Articles to Your Email

 Effects of dental decay costly and painful

 Untreated tooth decay and eventual tooth loss can impinge on the quality of life a patient lives.
-Restoration of teeth lost is possible throughdental implants in Melbourne.
+Restoration of teeth loss is possible through dental implants in Melbourne.
 Treatments can consist of replacing a single tooth or, for multiple teeth lost, all-on-four implants are a viable option.
-It is even possible for a patient to receive same day teeth.
+It is even possible for a patient to receive same-day teeth.

 The following are just some of the ways pain and discomfort and other difficulties can become part and parcel of everyday life: